 Carefully read the instructions!

 Return by the deadline sent to you in your email.

 (No late submissions will be accepted)

-I am applying for priority enrollment to the:

-Associate Degree Nursing (ADN) program for (Select one) Fall or Spring of OR LPN Bridge to Associate Degree Nursing pathway beginning Summer of and understand the following:

-- 1. Students will be selected for priority enrollment based on the criteria as outlined under the ADN/PN Program Priority Enrollment process in the Nursing Student Handbook. - 2.
-A grade of B or better is required in both General AND Advanced A&P. - 3.
+I am a pplying for priority enrollment to the: As sociate Degree Nursing (ADN) program for (Select one) □ Fall or □ Spring of OR LP N Bridge to Associate Degree Nursing pathway beginning Summer of an d understand the following: 1.
+Students will be selected for priority enrollment based on the criteria as outlined under the ADN/PN Program Priority Enrollment process in the Nursing Student Handbook.
+2. A grade of B or better is required in both General AND Advanced A&P. 3.
 ADN students must complete a nursing assistant course no more than one semester prior to the start of Intro to Clinical.
 (Spring or summer semester NA course for fall starts; summer or fall semester NA course for spring starts.)
 If students do not meet this timeline, they would have to take the nursing assistant refresher course, provide documentation of passing the knowledge and skills portions of the NA Registry exam, or provide documentation of 160 hours of employment in the past six months.
-Please check your status: - □ Successful completion of Nursing Assistant class one semester prior to the start of clinical. - □ Successful completion of the Nursing Assistant knowledge and skills exam one semester prior to the start of clinical. - □ Current Work Experience (at least 160 hours in the past six months) - □ Will enroll in the 12-Hour Refresher Course (August for fall start or January for spring start)
+Please check your status: Successful completion of Nursing Assistant class one semester prior to the start of clinical.
+Successful completion of the Nursing Assistant knowledge and skills exam one semester prior to the start of clinical.
+Current Work Experience (at least 160 hours in the past six months) Will enroll in the 12-Hour Refresher Course (August for fall start or January for spring start) Date Lakeshore Student ID Number: Name e: Signature: Return the completed form (via mail, fax, email, or in-person) by deadline above to: Nursing Program Counselor Lakeshore College #7 1290 North Avenue, Cleveland, WI 53015-1414 Fax: 920.693.1827 (please search LTC Staff Directory for your program counselor's direct email) (please sealed Productly for your program obtained and of anotherial)